Kendall (surname)

 The surname Kendall, Kendl, or Kendal (also spelt Kendell, Kendoll, Kendel, Kendle, Kindell, Kindel, or Kindle) has two widely accepted origins.
 The first is from the market town of Kendal in Cumbria.
 The earliest recorded form of this town's name is in 1095 as Kircabikendala, literally "Church by Kent dale".
 The second is as an anglicization of Middle Welsh Kyndelw (modern Welsh Cynddelw), a given name, as in Cynddelw Brydydd Mawr (Kyndelw Brydyt Maur).

 Kendall is a gender-neutral name of British origin.
 Traditionally a surname, it means "the Kent river valley."
-Kent is a region in southwest England known as the "garden of England" due to its thriving horticulture scene.

 Kendall

 The name Kendall may refer to: